RFanGit/arknights_autorecruit_bot/README.md

 2. Run preferences_gen.py.
 It will search for the specified name in the recruitment database, and displays their tags.
 If you are satisfied, proceed to main.py

 ### Running the bot
-1. Navigate to the following window on the **top left recruitment slot** of an arknights emulator at **resolution 1920x1080**.

-	A. If you are not at this resolution, you will need to customize parameters for image recognition, found in main.py and in tagbuttons.txt (which outlines the location of tags, used for ocr).
+1. Open Arknights in an emulator with a screen resolution of **1920x1080**.
+2. Open the **top-left recruitment slot** window in Arknights.
+3. Run `main.py` at the following window to start the bot.

 ![Screenshot of the Bot in Action](screenshot.png)

-2. **Run the bot** using the python script main.py

-3. The bot will automatically detect tags, calculate the optimal tags for the prioritized operator, click the tags, select the appropriate timer, hit confirm, and expedite.
-It will take screenshots which will be deleted afterwards.
+4. The bot will automatically detect tags via screenshots, calculate the optimal tags for the prioritized operator, click the tags, select the appropriate timer, hit confirm, and expedite.

 	A. If a six star, five star, or one star operator can be guaranteed, the bot stops after displaying possible options, allowing the user to pick the tags specifically.

 ## Customization
-You can adjust your preferences by editing preferences_gen.py and generating a new preferences.json.
+To update your preferences:
+1. Edit `preferences_gen.py` with your desired settings.
+2. Run `preferences_gen.py` to generate a new `preferences.json` with your updated preferences.

-- **primary_target**: The name of the main operator to be targeted.
+- **primary_target_name**: The name of the main operator to be targeted.
 - **stop_on_robot_tag**: Set this to `true` to stop the bot if the "Robot" tag is found.
 - **target_priority_over_four_star**: If true, then ignore 4 star guarantees in hopes of prioritizing the main target.
 If false, then if there is no guarantee for the rarity of the main target, try a 4 star tag to obtain yellow certificates.

 ### Safety

-To avoid automated detection, this bot clicks at slightly random positions with randomly determined times (drawn from a gaussian distribution).
-If you are worried about being automatically detected, you can increase the time between clicks in main.py.
+To avoid detection, the bot clicks at randomized positions with intervals drawn from a Gaussian distribution.
+Adjust click times in `main.py` if needed (longer for more safety, smaller for more speed)

 ### Alternative Window Sizes

-If you are not using the standard screen resolution, you will need to adjust the positions of buttons in main.py.
-You will also need to generate new tag positions, which are normally found in tagbuttons.txt.
+If using a screen resolution other than 1920x1080, adjust button positions in `main.py` and regenerate tag positions in `tagbuttons.txt`.
 Example code for generating new tag positions are found in the tag_positions folder.

 ### Updating Recruitment